Meal voucher: France

-By 1983, Accor owned both the British Luncheon Vouchers and the French Ticket Restaurant.
-Accor spun off the voucher business in 1998 as Accor Services, which became Edenred in 2010.

 Portugal

 In Portugal, the meal allowance is an optional supplementary remuneration package through which employers contribute to their employees' living expenses arising from their professional activities.

 It can be granted in two ways: in kind, mainly through a dedicated electronic card (commonly known as a “meal card”), or in cash, added to the basic salary.

+United States

+The Supplemental Nutrition Assistance Program, formerly and colloquially still known as the Food Stamp Program, or simply food stamps, is a United States federal government program that provides food-purchasing assistance for low- and no-income persons to help them maintain adequate nutrition and health.

+It is a federal aid program administered by the U.S. Department of Agriculture (USDA) under the Food and Nutrition Service (FNS), though benefits are distributed by specific departments of U.S. states (e.g., the Division of Social Services, the Department of Health and Human Services, etc.).

+In 2018, SNAP benefits supplied roughly 40 million Americans, at an expenditure of $57.1 billion.

+Breadcoin was created in Washington DC in 2016 to address food insecurity.